weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

   </TabItem>
 </Tabs>

-### Step 5.
-Load the rest of your data
+### Phase Two: Load the rest of your data

-If you are starting with a new Weaviate instance, you can load the rest of your data now.
+If you are starting with a new Weaviate instance, you can load the rest of your data after PQ [creates the codebook](#enable-pq-and-create-the-codebook).
 Weaviate compresses the new data when it adds it to the database.

-If you already have data in your Weaviate instance, Weaviate automatically compresses the remaining objects (the ones after the initial training set).
+If you already have data in your Weaviate instance when you create teh codebook, Weaviate automatically compresses the remaining objects (the ones after the initial training set).

 ## PQ Parameters